HemanthSabbella/pointSpectra/README.md

 # pointSpectra
 pointSpectra is a low-cost, open-source alternative for measuring absorbance of the analyte at specific wavelengths of light.
-This project is initially make for detecting different snake venoms using gold nanoparticles but can be used for any analyte.
+This project is initially made to detect various snake species venom in human blood to do a one-to-one mapping of venom and the snake species using Venom Detection Kit.
+Nevertheless, it  can be used for any analyte.

+# Background

+The Beer-Lambert law states that the quantity of light absorbed by a substance dissolved in a fully transmitting solvent is directly proportional to the concentration of the substance and the path length of the light through the solution.

+**Transmittance:**
+`T = I / I0`
+`% Transmittance: %T = 100 T`

+**Absorbance:**
+`A = log10 (I0/I)`
+`A = log10 (1/T) = -log10 (T)`
+`A = log10 (100/%T)`
+`A = 2 - log10 (%T)`

+# Requirements

 **Hardware requirements:**
 - [Arduino nano](https://store.arduino.cc/usa/arduino-nano) or [any small form factor arduino](https://store.arduino.cc/usa/arduino/boards-modules)